AmenRa/ranx/README.md

 ## 🔥 News

-[rank_eval](https://github.com/AmenRa/rank_eval) will be featured in [ECIR 2022](https://ecir2022.org), the 44th European Conference on Information Retrieval!
+- [rank_eval](https://github.com/AmenRa/rank_eval) will be featured in [ECIR 2022](https://ecir2022.org), the 44th European Conference on Information Retrieval!

 ## 🤖 Dev Bulletin

-We are aware [rank_eval](https://github.com/AmenRa/rank_eval) is currently not working on [Google Colab](https://colab.research.google.com).
-That's because [Google Colab](https://colab.research.google.com) runs Python 3.6 while [rank_eval](https://github.com/AmenRa/rank_eval) currently requires a newer Python version.
-I will try to downgrade the required Python version soon.
+- [rank_eval](https://github.com/AmenRa/rank_eval) works on [Google Colab](https://colab.research.google.com) now.
+Unfortunately, Google Colab takes some time to compile the Numba functions the first time you call them...

-If you experienced the `numba.typed` issue, it should now be solved.
+- If you experienced the `numba.typed` issue, it should now be solved.
 Please, re-install [rank_eval](https://github.com/AmenRa/rank_eval).

 ## ⚡️ Introduction